Tax planning for high earners

 Tax relief schemes and other allowances

 An investment into a qualifying Venture Capital Trust (VCT), Enterprise Investment Scheme (EIS) or Seed Enterprise Investment Scheme (SEIS) attracts significant tax benefits.
-For an EIS or VCT, you can receive 30% income tax relief on the amount you invest, for SEIS this increases to 50% relief.
+For an EIS or VCT, you can receive 30% income tax relief (reducing to 20% for VCTs from 6 April 2026) on the amount you invest, for SEIS this increases to 50% relief.
 This 30% or 50% is only achievable if you have paid sufficient tax for the year in question.
 For example, if you invested £200,000 into a VCT, you would receive £60,000 tax relief if you had an income tax bill of at least £60,000.

-These investments were created by the government, as an initiative designed to help small and medium sized companies raise finance by offering tax benefits to investors.
-Given the type of companies they invest in, they are perceived to be high-risk investments.
+These investments were created by the government, as an initiative designed to help small and medium sized companies raise finance to grow, by offering tax benefits to investors.
+Given the type of companies they invest in, they are classified as to be high-risk investments.

 They can be attractive to those who have maximised their other allowances for the tax year and are earning a significant salary which takes them into the higher and additional rate tax band.